Maroon502/clp-src/README.md

 Clp-src crate is a *-src crate.
 This links [Clp] libraries to executable build by cargo, but does not provide Rust bindings.
 [Clp] build with [CoinUtils] ([CoinUtils-src]), [Osi] ([Osi-src])(Optional) support.

-By this package, you don't need to worry about installing Clp in the system, and it's a package for **all platforms**.
+By this package, you don't need to worry about installing Clp in the system, and it's a package for **multi-platforms**.

 Clp (Coin-or linear programming) is an open-source linear programming solver.
 It is primarily meant to be used as a callable library, but a basic, stand-alone executable version is also available.